What is molluscum contagiosum?

 What are the symptoms of molluscum contagiosum?

-The symptoms of molluscum contagiosum can be like other health conditions.
+The symptoms of molluscum contagiosum can seem like other health conditions.
 Make sure to see your healthcare provider for a diagnosis.

 How is molluscum contagiosum diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
-He or she will give you a physical exam.
-The physical exam will include a full skin exam to be sure all affected areas are treated.
+They will give you a physical exam.
+This will include a full skin exam to be sure all affected areas are treated.

-In some cases, your healthcare provider may do a skin biopsy.
-He or she will remove a small piece of skin to send to a lab.
+In some cases, your provider may do a skin biopsy.
+They will remove a small piece of skin to send to a lab.

 How is molluscum contagiosum treated?